 CODE OF BEHAVIOUR/SCHOOL POLICIES:

 Children enrolled in our school are required to co-operate with and support the school’s Code of Behaviour as well as all other policies on curriculum, organisation and management.
 The Board of Management places Parents/Guardians as responsible for ensuring that their child (ren) co-operate with said policies in an age-appropriate way.
 Parents must complete a section on the application form confirming this.
-The Code of Behaviour Policy along with a number of other policies can be viewed on our website at www.stsylvestersinfantschool.com The remainder of policies are available for viewing from the school office on request.
+The Code of Behaviour Policy along with a number of other policies can be viewed on our website at www.stsylvestersinfantschool.com .The remainder of policies are available for viewing from the school office on request.

 INFORMATION EVENING & INFORMAL VISIT BY JUNIOR INFANTS:

-An information evening will be held for parents of incoming pupils to St. Sylvester’s I.S. in April 2013.
+An information evening will be held for parents of incoming pupils to St. Sylvester’s I.S. in April 2014.

-Incoming Junior Infants spend one informal period in the school in June intended to familiarise themselves with their new classroom whilst parents are invited to the School Hall to meet other parents.
+Incoming Junior Infants spend one informal period in the school in late June intended to familiarise themselves with their new classroom whilst parents are invited to the School Hall to meet other parents.